MESH2IR: Neural Acoustic Impulse Response Generator for Complex 3D Scenes: MESH2IR: OUR APPROACH

 \paragraph{\textbf{Network Architecture: }} We adapt the graph encoder network in the PyG official repository~\cite{web-pyg} and modify the network to encode indoor 3D scene meshes to the latent space (Figure~\ref{graph_network}).
 Our gpool layer keeps 60\% of the original number of vertices in each layer.
 We use the Generator ($G_N$) network and the Discriminator network ($D_N$) architectures proposed in FAST-RIR~\cite{fast-rir} and modify their cost functions.
 We extend the $G_N$ architecture proposed in FAST-RIR by adding our mesh encoder network (Figure~\ref{full_architecture}).

 \paragraph{\textbf{Training:}} We trained $G_N$ and $D_N$ using the RMSprop optimizer with a batch size of 256.
 The $G_N$ is iterated 3 times for every $D_N$ iteration.
 Initially, we start with the learning rate of 8x$10^{-5}$ and decay the learning rate by 85\% of the original value for every 7 epochs.
 We trained our network for 150 epochs.
-Our codes will be released upon publication.
+We published our code for reproducibility at github~\cite{web-MESH2IR}.

 { }